 You will realize how much less of it you need to reach the same taste satisfaction – Just a little hack to keep your sweet tooth at bay.

 Potassium is necessary for healthy heart function and normal blood pressure levels through the relaxation of blood vessel walls.
 (7)

 Many people do not get enough of this electrolyte due to poor diet quality, increased sweating through physical activity, or work-related reasons.

 Lemons contain potassium, and adding lemon water to your daily intake will help in reaching a potassium-sodium balance.

 This may not be a direct health benefit but it surely helps cement good health habits.

 Adding lemon juice to water not only gives you a vitamin, mineral, and polyphenol boost, but it can also be a healthy part of your morning routine, which, if repeated daily, can become a strong good habit.

-Training your brain to form good habits, one activity at a time, is a proven path to build neural connections to effortlessly do things you want to do but find difficult to stick with.
+Training your brain to form good habits, one activity at a time, is a proven path to build neural connections to effortlessly do things you want to do but find it difficult to stick with.

-Squeeze the juice of half of a lemon into 1½-2 glasses of water.
-Have one glass in the morning, and save the rest for after meals, throughout the day.
+Squeeze the juice of half of a lemon into 1½–2 glasses of water.
+Have one glass in the morning, and save the rest for after meals throughout the day.